On the city as we (don’t) know it, TEMA, documentary photography, and “abatanados” disguised as double espressos

 Because your goal is to help that group specifically?

 Before that, we had a project with kids in the so-called reform facilities.
-Our goal is always to do things not necessarily make it public.
+Our goal is always to do things, not necessarily make them public.
 Of course, we publish the work and communicate to the community, but it’s not our goal to mediatize it.

 But is it only one single topic per magazine issue?

-It’s one single topic, but we try that the topic is broad enough to include different visions.
-An umbrella topic if you will.
+It’s one single topic, but we try that the issue is broad enough to include different visions.
+An umbrella topic, if you will.
 We don’t limit it to a photographic subject.
 We do want it to be about documentary work, not only in photography.

 The underlying thought that comes with each issue is that each theme is broad enough to accommodate different visions.
 Take this issue’s post-urban theme.
 For example, it could lead to essays on gentrification or environmental movements within cities.
 We are currently accepting photography submissions, and the rest of the magazine is pretty much already closed.

-We also have a section on the magazine dedicated to a [social] network with curated photographic work that was explicitly created for a [social] network like Instagram, or other.
-It’s not Instagram photography; it’s photography that was created with the logic of the [social] network in mind.
+We also have a section on the magazine dedicated to a [social] network with curated photographic work explicitly created for a [social] network like Instagram or other.
+It’s not Instagram photography; it’s photography created with the logic of the [social] network in mind.

 And MEF’s third cornerstone?

-The third one is the development of photography in other areas that include cultural events, talks, film events.
+The third one is the development of photography in other areas, including cultural events, talks, and film events.
 We have exhibitions every time we finish a course or a workshop.
 It’s an even broader area that covers many different things.

 And is traveling included in this third cornerstone?

-Do you ever make those trips in Portugal?
+Do you ever organize those trips in Portugal?

 From those destinations, which one would you like to go back and photograph again?